xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 2.  **Resolved Issue: Patch Ready**:

-    As part of the initial design of the packet/IO architecture, the presence of a default route through an interface called "fwdintf" and consequently, an fe80::/64 route through fwdintf alone, solved most use cases where an application needed to send traffic through data ports over the internal fabric.
+    As part of the initial design of the packet/IO architecture, the presence of a default route through an interface (that connects the kernel to the XR networking stack) called "fwdintf" and consequently, an fe80::/64 route through fwdintf alone, solved most use cases where an application needed to send traffic through data ports over the internal fabric.

        However, as soon as we realized that Open/R utilizes TCP messages with link local IPv6 addresses of neighbors as the destination to establish adjacencies, it became obvious that we